Making a Brazelton

 I did a little research on classic flavor combinations with coffee, orange kept coming up.
 It seemed odd to me, but I was willing to go with it.
 The next attempt was white rum, coffee bitters, orange juice, sugar, and a splash of soda.
 Dan’s first reaction was that it was too sweet, but when he got to the bottom of the cocktail he said he actually liked it better.
 I hadn’t used simple syrup so the sugar had sunk, sweeter was better.
 I tried again with triple sec thinking that the sweetness of that would be about right and the added kick of orange would bring it all together.
 It turned out a balance of both simple syrup and triple sec was what was needed, but it still wasn’t a Brazelton.

 We have a friend that gets exasperated about our ability to talk about food constantly.
 While eating one meal, we’re either planning the next or reliving a particularly good one from the past.
 We are not about gadgets, toys or status symbols.
-Instead, we covet electric meat grinders, more kitchen space, and freshly roasted coffee.
+Instead we covet electric meat grinders, more kitchen space, and fresh roasted coffee.

 For us making it ourselves is about saving money and knowing where our food is coming from.
 I didn’t realize how different our lifestyle was until a recent visit home where my father, who I credit with teaching me most of what I know about cooking, opened a can of black beans to make a quick chili for lunch.
 It struck me that I couldn’t remember the last time I opened a can of beans.
 I thought through our kitchen and realized the things we generally buy in a processed state I could count on one hand.